ORGANIC CHEMISTRY 2

 Examples

-involved in the above reaction produce denser white fumes with ammonia so that reaction is used as test of presence of group in the compound.
+Involved in the above reaction produce denser white fumes with ammonia so that reaction is used as test of presence of halogen group in the compound.

-B. REACTION WHICH INVOLVE OH GROUP AND B- HYDROGEN.
+B. REACTION WHICH INVOLVE OH GROUP AND β-HYDROGEN.

-Under this heading alcohol undergo elimination reaction to from alkene.
+Under this heading alcohol undergo elimination reaction to form alkene.

 Example

-The production of either in above reaction is more favoured when is dilute and cold.
+The production of ether in above reaction is more favoured when H2SO4 is dilute and cold.

 C. OXIDATION